-SECTION 17 There shall be established a National Journalists' Coordinating Council to be composed of five (5) member namely: the Press Secretary as Chairman, and as members, the Chairman of the Philippine Information Agency, Director of the

-Media and Information Bureau, director of the International Press Center and Director of the Media Relations and Accreditation Center, and two appointive members, one of whom shall represent the employees and the other, the employees, to be appointed by the President of the Philippines for a term of six (6) years.
+SEC 17.
+There shall be established a National Journalists' Coordinating Council to be composed of five (5) members namely: the Press Secretary as Chairman, and as members, the Chairman of the Philippine Information Agency, Director of the Media and Information Bureau, Director of the Media Relations and Accreditation Center, and two appointive members, one of whom shall represent the employees and the other, the employees, to be appointed by the President of the Philippines for a term of six (6) years.
 All vacancies shall be filled for the unexpired term only.
 The presence of four (4) Members shall constitute a quorum.

-SECTION 18.
-Power and Duties. - The Council shall have the following power and duties:
+SEC 18.
+Power and Duties.
+The Council shall have the following power and duties:

-- a) To initiate policies and programs for journalists to grow and develop in their potentials and experience a sense of worth and dignity in their work. - b) To institutionalize mechanisms to upgrade the working conditions and salaries of journalists; - c) To create programs for continued manpower training and development to enable journalists to avail of educational opportunities of personal growth and development; - d) To ensure that due process is observed with regard to abused journalists; - e) To institutionalize mechanisms for democratic consultation with the government in the event that existing national policies affecting the journalists are ineffective; - f) To acquire property, real or personal, which may be necessary or expedient for the attainment of the purposes of this Act; - g) To perform such other acts as it may deem appropriate for the attainment of the purposes of the council and proper enforcement of the provisions of this Act.
+- To initiate policies and programs for journalists to grow and develop in their potentials and experience a sense of worth and dignity in their work. - b) To institutionalize mechanisms to upgrade the working conditions and salaries of journalists; - To create programs for continued manpower training and development to enable journalists to avail of educational opportunities of personal growth and development; - d) To ensure that due process is observed with regard to abused journalists; - e) To institutionalize mechanisms for democratic consultation with the government in the event that existing national policies affecting the journalists are ineffective; - f) To acquire property, real or personal, which may be necessary or expedient for the attainment of the purposes of this Act; - g) To perform such other acts as it may deem appropriate for the attainment of the purposes of the council and proper enhancement of the provisions of this Act.

-Article VII

-FINAL PROVISION
+Article VII FINAL PROVISION

-SECTION 19.
-Penal Provision. - Any person shall willfully interfere with restrain or coerce any journalist in the exercise of his/her duties and his/her rights guaranteed by this Acts or shall in any manner commit any act in violation of the provisions of this Act, the rules and regulations issued pursuant thereto shall, upon conviction, be punished by a fine of not less than fifty thousand pesos (P50,000.00) nor more than one hundred thousand pesos (P100,000.00) or imprisonment of not less than five (5) years nor more than ten (10) years or both such fine and imprisonment depending upon the discretion of the court.
+SEC 19.
+Penal Provision.
+Any person shall willfully interfere with restrain or coerce any journalist in the exercise of his/her duties and his/her rights guaranteed by this Acts or shall in any manner commit any act in violation of the provisions of this Act, the rules and regulations issued pursuant thereto shall, upon conviction, be punished by a fine of not less than fifty thousand pesos (P50,000.00) nor more than one hundred thousand pesos (P100,000.00) or imprisonment of not less than five (5) years nor more than ten (10) years or both such fine and imprisonment depending upon the discretion of the court.
 Provided, that if the offender is a public official, in addition to the penalties provided in the preceding paragraph, the penalty of perpetual disqualification from office shall be imposed.

-SECTION 20.
-Separability Clause. - If any provision of the Act is declared invalid, the remainer of this Act or any provisions not affected thereby shall remain in force and effect.

-SECTION 21 Repealing Clause. - Any law, presidential decree or issuance, executive order, letter of instruction, rule or regulation inconsistent with the provisions of this Act is hereby repealed or modified accordingly.

-SECTION 22 Effectivity. - This Act Shall take effect fifteen (15) days from the date of its publication in the Official Gazette or in at least two (2) newspaper of general circulation.
+- SEC 20.
+Separability Clause.
+If any provision of the Act is declared invalid, the remainder of this Act or any provisions not affected thereby shall remain in force and effect. - SEC 21.
+Repealing Clause.
+Any law, presidential decree or issuance, executive order, letter of instruction, rule or regulation inconsistent with the provisions of this Act is hereby repealed or modified accordingly. - SEC 22.
+Effectivity.
+This Act shall take effect fifteen (15) days from the date of its publication in the Official Gazette or in at least two (2) newspaper of general circulation.